imix8/cu_gl_sph/README.md

 # CUDA SPH Fluid Simulation

+The resources folder contains a video of the program running PACE-ICE.
+The resources folder also contains the report for the project.

 A real-time Smoothed Particle Hydrodynamics (SPH) fluid simulation implemented in CUDA C++.
 The simulation is visualized using OpenGL (instanced rendering) and features an interactive configuration GUI powered by Dear ImGui.

 ## Project Roadmap & Goals